afgalvan/javscode/README.md

 # Javscode

-Command Line Tool for exporting **basic** Java projects in vscode to netbeans, made for college mates.
+Command Line Tool for exporting **basic** Java projects in vscode to netbeans, made for classmates.

 ## Usage